17 Things Worth Knowing Before Your Okavango Delta Safari

 15. Your guide is everything.

 The difference between a good Delta experience and an extraordinary one is your guide.
-At luxury lodges, guides are trained professionals who can track wildlife, identify 400 bird species, and explain Delta ecology.
+At luxury lodges, guides are trained professionals who track wildlife, identify 400 bird species, and explain Delta ecology.
 On budget mokoro trips, guide quality varies — ask other travelers for recommendations.

 Tip your guide well. $10-20 per person per activity is standard.